 Gordon is the Programme Director for the Highland Pharmacy Education & Research Centre in Inverness, NHS Highland.
 He holds a portfolio post which encompasses clinical, teaching and research roles.
 Gordon is an independent prescriber with an additional qualification in Advanced Clinical Assessment (ACE) and works two-and-a-half days a week in general practice as an Advanced Pharmacist Practitioner using clinical, diagnostic and prescribing skills to autonomously assess, manage and treat undifferentiated acute presentations from across the age and acuity spectrum.
-He has also set up a primary care training hub within Cairn Medical Practice where he spends half-a-day a week training other pharmacists how to run clinics and improve their clinical and prescribing skills.
+He has previously set up a primary care training hub within Cairn Medical Practice where he spent half-a-day a week training other pharmacists how to run clinics and improve their clinical and prescribing skills.
 Gordon is the co-author of the NES General Practice Clinical Pharmacist Advanced Practice Framework.
 The remaining 2 days of Gordon’s time are spent on academic work including designing, delivering and supporting teaching for undergraduate medical and pharmacy students.
-Gordon is an active researcher having published over 25 papers in peer-reviewed journals focusing on the themes of cardiovascular disease, diabetes and pharmacy practice research.
-He is a Faculty Fellow of the RPS, Visiting Reader at the University of the Highland & Islands, Visiting Senior Lecturer at RGU and an Honorary Clinical Lecturer at the University of Aberdeen.
+Gordon is an active researcher having published over 30 papers in peer-reviewed journals focusing on the themes of cardiovascular disease, diabetes and pharmacy practice research.
+He is a Faculty Fellow of the RPS, Visiting Reader at the Robert Gordon University and University of the Highland & Islands, and an Honorary Clinical Lecturer at the University of Aberdeen.

 Chris studied pharmacy at Queens University Belfast.
 He decided to move to the “mainland” and applied for a few jobs and ended up with Lloyds pharmacy and living in Liverpool.
 He moved from relief manager to pharmacy manager to cluster manager.
 He took a career break for a year and travelled.
 He worked in a hospital in Sydney for 6 months of his 14-month adventure.
 He came home and landed a job at Interface Clinical Services.
 This job involved working in primary care.
 Delivering services such as osteoporosis, diabetes, asthma reviews.
 While at Interface Clinical Services, he moved from working as a clinical pharmacist to working as a service development pharmacist and finally National Lead Pharmacist.
 Working with a team of 90 pharmacists.
 He worked with CCGs, AHSNs, federations, hospital trusts, NICE and others.
 While also liaising with Pharma and Medical Technology device companies to ensure the offerings they wanted to give the NHS, fit within NICE pathways and helped pharmacists deliver Value to patient outcomes.
 At this point, Chris was approached by industry to become a project manager to deliver Value-Based Healthcare to the NHS.
 He has since become the Marketing Manager for Diabetes Care at BD.